rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 ## Trait Objects for Using Values of Different Types

-In Chapter 8, we talked about a limitation of vectors is that vectors can only store elements of one type.
+In Chapter 8, we said that a limitation of vectors is that vectors can only store elements of one type.
 We had an example in Listing 8-1 where we defined a `SpreadsheetCell` enum that had variants to hold integers, floats, and text so that we could store different types of data in each cell and still have a